Colleen Saidman Yee

 In 2015, Colleen published a best selling book titled Yoga For Life: A Journey to Inner Peace and Freedom (Simon & Schuster), which elegantly blends practical yoga instruction with inspiring autobiography.
 In collaboration with Yoga Journal, she has a 12-week online course based on her book called “Yoga for Inner Peace.”

-The New York Times christened Colleen “The First Lady of Yoga,” in their recent profile of her on the front page of the Sunday Style section.
-She has also been featured in Vanity Fair, New York magazine, Oprah, Marie-Claire, Allure, and Yoga Journal.
-Before that she had a varied career: She was a cover girl, a student of shiatsu, and she lived in Calcutta, working with Mother Theresa at the Home for the Dying and Destitute.
+The New York Times christened Colleen “The First Lady of Yoga,” in their profile of her on the front page of the Sunday Style section in 2013.
+As one of the most revered and recognizable faces in the world of yoga, Colleen has been featured in Vanity Fair, O: The Oprah Magazine, New York magazine, the Wall Street Journal, Allure, Marie-Claire, Cosmopolitan, Harper’s Bazaar Italia, and has been on the cover of Yoga Journal four times.
+Before that she had a varied career: She has been an international fashion model since 1980.
+Colleen graduated from the Ohashi school of shiatsu in 1998.
+She has also lived in Calcutta, working with Mother Theresa at the Home for the Dying and Destitute.

 Rodney and Colleen partnered with Donna Karan to establish UZIT LLC, which combines Yoga, Reiki, Essential Oils, Contemplative Care and Meditation initially to care for the caregivers and patients.
 UZIT has now expanded to anyone seeking relief and calm in the chaos.
 She and her husband, Rodney Yee, teach yoga teacher training at Yoga Shanti, as well as all over the globe.